PrismaLog/PrismaLog.github.io/index.md

 - List with names and time per story
 - sortable columns
 - double click opens edit mode to the clicked story
-- Information for story comment
+	- edit name and comment
 	- Delete function
 	- Move story to different project (with all of the tasks and logs)

 ### Tasks

 - List with names and time per task
 - sortable columns
 - double click opens edit mode to the clicked task
+	- edit name and comment
-- Information for task comment
+	- set task as favorite
 	- Delete function
 	- Move task to different project and/or story (with all logs)

 ### Logs